Oceanblood/EspressoTests/README.md

 Travelpayouts Travel App For Android
 =================

 Travelpayouts Travel App is a application using flight and hotel search engines.
 When your customer books a flight or hotel, we pay you a [commission fee](https://www.travelpayouts.com).
-Framework is based on leading flight search engines [Aviasales](http://www.aviasales.ru), [JetRadar](http://www.jetradar.com) and hotel search engine [Hotellook](http://www.hotellook.ru).
+Framework is based on leading flight search engines [Aviasales](http://www.aviasales.ru), [JetRadar](http://www.jetradar.com) and hotel search engine [Hotellook](http://www.hotellook.com).

 Travelpayouts Travel App supports all Android devices with Android API 21 and higher.

 <br>To get your API key, track statistics and payments please sign up to [Travelpayouts Travel Affiliate Network](https://www.travelpayouts.com/?utm_source=github&utm_medium=android_sdk).
-<br>Learn more about earnings in [Travelpayouts FAQ](https://support.travelpayouts.com/hc/en-us/articles/203955613-Commission-and-payments).
+<br>Learn more about earnings in [Travelpayouts FAQ](https://support.travelpayouts.com/hc/en-us/articles/203955613).
 <br>Video [instruction](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-## Example of creating TravelPayouts App
+## How to create your own Travel App for Android

 ### Privacy Policy

 Privacy Policy is **REQUIRED** for your app.
 If it is missing, your app may be removed from the Google Play at anytime.
 We've included a default Privacy Policy in the template app, but you should create YOUR OWN.

-(you can use online services like [privacypolicytemplate.net](https://privacypolicytemplate.net) or [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com)).
+You can use online services like [privacypolicytemplate.net](https://privacypolicytemplate.net) or [App Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com).

-NEXT STEPS:
-1) Upload privacy policy to your website and copy a link to it.
+When you have created own Privacy Policy upload it to your website and copy the link to it.

-2) Use this link for a Privacy Policy field in Google Play Console.
+Use this link for a Privacy Policy field in Google Play Console.

-3) Put policy link to `strings.xml` file.
+Put the Policy link to `strings.xml` file.

 ```xml
 <string name="com_travelpayouts_privacy_policy" tools:ignore="MissingTranslation">Put policy link here</string>
 ```

-### Sdk initialization
+### SDK initialization

 Change `com_travelpayouts_marker` and `com_travelpayouts_api_token` in `strings.xml` file to your marker and api token params.
 You can find them at [Travelpayouts.com](https://www.travelpayouts.com/developers/api).